 Even though this is an incredible innovation, only a few investors have predicted that Bitcoin would reach this kind of success.

 Actually, Bitcoin remains to this day one of the largest cryptocurrencies by market capitalization (its market cap is over $1 billion), and its price has surpassed $63,000 in April 2021.
 This incredible success of BTC dominates the news from the traditional media and has attracted a host of new investors.

 If you’re new to the crypto community, you might be wondering what drives this BTC gold rush and how it entered the mainstream in a very short span of time.
 In this article, we cover the most important factors that are driving Bitcoin’s gold rush.

-One of the main reasons Bitcoin became a successful virtual currency is that it was developed as a decentralized cryptocurrency.
-Bitcoin is a distributed currency that is developed on peer-to-peer-based technology, which means that the senders and receivers of BTC transactions are able to make payments without relying on a third party or authority to authorize and approve the payment process.
+One of the main reasons BTC became a successful virtual currency is that it was developed as a decentralized cryptocurrency.
+BTC is a distributed currency that is developed on peer-to-peer-based technology, which means that the senders and receivers of BTC transactions are able to make payments without relying on a third party or authority to authorize and approve the payment process.

 The crypto trading sites are also a huge factor that made Bitcoin not an only accessible cryptocurrency but also prompted the rise of BTC.
 For example, there are automated trading sites like https://bitcoinupapp.com/